-You love commenting on the blog post and sharing your results.
+You love commenting on the blog posts and sharing your results.
 In fact, you have even accepted the thirty days declutter challenge and are fully motivated to share your results.

-In simple language, your favourite blog rocks because it contains content that rocks!
+In simple language, your favorite blog rocks because it contains content that rocks!

 If you want to learn how to be a good blogger, create content that adds value, that you are passionate about, and that your readers can benefit from.